HealthSamurai/jute.clj/README.md

 One of expression's abilities is an extract data by **path**.
 Every path consists of one or several **path components** separated by dot.
-In simpliest case a path component is a field name where JUTE interpreter will dig to get value.
+In simplest case a path component is a field name where JUTE interpreter will dig to get value.
 In our case it fill take the `book` field from the scope root, then `author`, then `name`.
 You can use digits as path component as well to get N-th value from an array.
 Array indices are starting with 0.

 Please note that it's ok to omit double-quotes (`"`) for strings in YAML, so instead of writing `"$ foo.bar"` we can just write `$ foo.bar`.

 We can fill the `title` field using similar path expression and omit double-quotes for readability: